 At school your child might be entitled to services and resources like teacher aides, special equipment and therapy services.

 You can find out more about school for children with disability, including school options, choices, enrolment and support.

 Disability Standards for Education 2005

-Your child’s education rights are protected by a law called the Disability Standards for Education 2005.
+Your child’s education rights are protected by the Disability Standards for Education 2005.

-The Disability Standards for Education 2005 are part of the Commonwealth Disability Discrimination Act 1992.
+The Standards are part of the Commonwealth Disability Discrimination Act 1992.
 These Standards set out the rights of students with disability and how education providers, like schools and universities, must help students with disability.